Skip to main content

 An effective police complaints system is vital.
 Government reforms introduced in 2020 (under the Policing and Crime Act 2017 and supporting regulations) delivered significant changes to the complaints system.
 The focus was on delivering a less adversarial, simpler and more customer-focused process.

-In response to the new regulations and feedback from the public (via a complainant survey) the MPS have made significant changes to the way in which they handle complaints.
-With the 2022 introduction of a dedicated Complaints Resolution Unit (CRU) there has been a renewed focus on ensuring the handling of complaints is both reasonable and proportionate.
+In response to the new regulations and feedback from the public the MPS have made significant changes to the way in which they handle complaints.
+The 2022 introduction of a dedicated Complaints Resolution Unit (CRU) has brought a renewed focus on ensuring the handling of complaints is timely, reasonable, and proportionate.

-The CRU seek to make an early assessment of all cases they log, and will discuss any allegations made and available means of resolution with complainants in order to explain how the matter can be resolved.
-If a matter can handled by means of a ‘service recovery’ approach, the MPS will endeavour to do so as soon as possible.
+The CRU seek to make an early assessment of all cases they log and will discuss allegations and available means of resolution with complainants to explain how the matter can be resolved.
+If a matter can handled by means of a ‘service recovery’ approach outside of the requirements of the formal complaints system, the MPS will endeavour to do so.

-MOPAC have a statutory responsibility to hold the MPS Commissioner to account for the effective management of complaints.
-This does not include direct intervention into the handling of individual cases as to do so could undermine the MPS role as appropriate authority and also prejudice any future review of the handling of the case.
+MOPAC have an explicit statutory responsibility to hold the MPS Commissioner to account for the effective management of public complaints.
+This does not include direct intervention into the handling of individual cases.
+To do so could undermine the MPS role as appropriate authority and/or prejudice any future independent review of the handling of the complaint.

-MOPAC and the MPS collaborated to conduct an extensive survey of complainants in 2020/21.
-The MPS then agreed four specific recommendations to improve the quality of their complaint handling.
+MOPAC and the MPS collaborated on an extensive survey of complainants in 2021.
+The MPS agreed four specific recommendations to improve the quality of their complaint handling.
 Further information can be found here

 The MPS subsequently introduced the Complaints Resolution Unit (CRU) in February 2022.
-The CRU is designed to improve communication with complainants and also streamline handling by delivering swifter and proportionate outcomes.
+The CRU is designed to improve communication with complainants.
+Public complaints are assessed by specialist trained officers who seek to apply consistent standards to streamline handling and deliver fair and proportionate outcomes.

 Timely resolution of complaints enhances the scope for any individual or organisational learning to be recognised and implemented by the MPS.

-MOPAC officers meet with CRU counterparts each month to discuss the current caseload, key performance metrics and any emerging issues requiring further examination or research.
+MOPAC officers meet with MPS counterparts each month to discuss the current caseload, key performance metrics and any emerging issues requiring further examination or scrutiny.

-The IOPC calculated that the average number of complaint cases logged per 1,000 employees across all forces in England & Wales in 2022/23 was 329.
-The MPS logged 247 cases per 1,000 employees so receive less complaints than the national average when the data is analysed on a ‘per capita’ basis for comparison purposes.
+The IOPC calculated that the average number of complaint cases logged per 1,000 employees across all forces in England & Wales in 2023/24 was 338.
+The MPS logged 243 cases per 1,000 employees.
+As the largest police force in England and Wales the MPS understandably log more expressions of dissatisfaction than any other force.
+But it is important to note that they receive less complaints than the ‘national average’ when those volumes are analysed on a ‘per capita’ basis.

 A complaint can be about any matter which has had an adverse effect on the person making the complaint, that they have witnessed, or which happened to them.
-As with all police forces, the MPS are required to categorise all complaint allegations logged for monitoring purposes.
-In this regard the 2022/23 MPS data closely reflected the national picture with the three most populous complaint categories being (in descending order) Delivery of Duties and Service (1), Police Powers, Policies and Procedures (2) & Individual Behaviours (3).
+The MPS are required to categorise all complaint allegations logged for monitoring purposes.
+In this regard the 2023/24 MPS data closely reflected the national picture with the three most populous complaint categories being (in descending order) Delivery of Duties and Service (1), Police Powers, Policies and Procedures (2) & Individual Behaviours (3).

 Our role as a local policing body is to hold the MPS to account on behalf of the public.
-MOPAC officers have a monthly performance meeting with MPS counterparts to discuss a suite of data relating to the handling of complaints and conduct matters.
-MOPAC scrutinises any areas where there has been a deterioration in service standards, and seeks explanation and/or remedial action from the MPS as required.
+MOPAC officers have a monthly performance meeting with the MPS Directorate of Professional Standards (DPS) to discuss a suite of data relating to the handling of complaints and conduct matters.
+MOPAC scrutinise any areas where there has been a deterioration in service standards and seek explanation and proposed remedial action from the MPS as required.

-The performance meetings enable us to identify and discuss any anomalies in the data and variations in the volume and type of complaints.
-We ask the MPS to explain any fluctuations observed in the data, and set out the impact of any preventative work in which they are engaged.
+The performance meetings enable us to identify and discuss any anomalies in the data and/or variations in the volume and type of complaints received.
+The MPS are asked to explain any fluctuations observed and set out the impact of any preventative work in which they are engaged.
 If the MPS are proposing any changes in governance or administrative arrangements for complaints, we will invite them to explain how and why those changes are being made.

 MOPAC also seek assurances around the type of organisational learning that can be taken from complaints received by the MPS and from any investigations that subsequently ensue.
 The complaints system is a rich source of such information for police forces.

-MOPAC officers meet with counterparts from the IOPC to discuss governance issues around the management and handling of public complaints.
-We also use those meetings to discuss the scope and impact of legislative changes.
-We discuss thematic issues around policing professional standards that have been observed at a national level and participate in surveys and other consultation exercises in related areas.
+MOPAC officers meet with counterparts from the IOPC to discuss governance issues around the management and handling of public complaints as well as the scope and impact of legislative changes.
+We will discuss thematic issues around policing professional standards that have been observed at a national level and participate in consultation exercises in related areas.

 The MPS must provide MOPAC with a formal ‘timeliness’ notification in the event of any complaint or misconduct investigation taking 12 months to finalise.
-This will explain the reason(s) for the delay, and advise what remedial steps are being taken to bring the matter to a conclusion.
-The MPS took an average of 217 days to finalise the 4,722 complaint cases handled under Schedule 3 to the Police Reform Act 2002 (including suspension) in 2022/23.
+This will explain the reason(s) for the delay and advise what remedial steps are being taken to bring the matter to a conclusion.
+The MPS took an average of 211 days to finalise the 3,883 complaint cases recorded under Schedule 3 to the Police Reform Act 2002 (including suspension) in 2023/24.
+This represented an improvement of 6 days on the 2022/23 figure.

-MOPAC uses these timeliness notifications to challenge the MPS around the causes of any unreasonable delays in bringing investigations to a conclusion.
+MOPAC uses timeliness notifications to challenge the MPS around the causes of any unreasonable delays in bringing investigations to a conclusion.
 Some delays are unfortunately unavoidable due to matters being subject to an active criminal investigation or judicial proceedings.
-We are working with the MPS to improve the timeliness of complaint investigations and to identify any MPS units where unreasonable delays are regularly occurring.

-Where the MPS are able to log expressions of dissatisfaction and deal with them outside of the formal complaints system the capacity to deliver a swifter outcome is improved.
-Across 2022/23 the MPS finalised 8,017 cases outside of Schedule 3.
-The average number of days spent on each case was 16.
+When the MPS can log expressions of dissatisfaction and deal with them outside of the formal complaints system the capacity to deliver a swifter proportionate outcome is improved.
+Across 2023/24 the MPS finalised 7,810 cases in such a way, with the average time taken just 19 days.

-Review applications are always considered by an organisation independent of the force concerned, with either the IOPC or the respective local policing body designated as the Relevant Review Body (RRB) depending on the nature of the complaint.
+Review applications are always assessed by an organisation independent of the police force concerned.
+For the MPS the Relevant Review Body (RRB) will be either the Independent Office for Police Conduct (IOPC) or MOPAC, depending on the nature of the complaint.

-A review requires the RRB to assess whether the MPS handled the complaint in a reasonable and proportionate manner.
+The RRB assess whether the MPS handled the complaint in a reasonable and proportionate manner.
 It is not, and cannot be under legislation, a re-investigation of the original complaint.
 If the RRB consider that the complaint has not been handled correctly, a review will be ‘upheld’.
 Where MOPAC are the RRB we can also then make recommendations to the MPS about how to rectify the situation where appropriate.

 The MOPAC Police Complaint Reviews Team (CRT) is completely independent of the MPS.
 None of our staff are employees of the MPS.
-Reviews are carried out independently, impartially, and without bias.
+Reviews are carried out impartially and without bias.

-MOPAC ‘upheld’ (determined that the outcome of the complaint was not reasonable and proportionate) 35% of reviews across the 12-month period to 30/09/23.
-We also made 169 recommendations to the MPS across the same period, an increase of 8% on the previous 12-month period.
-We are seeking to ensure that our role as an independent review body increases public confidence in the police complaints system by holding the MPS accountable for their complaint handling.
-We have also been able to work collaboratively with the MPS to inform the training of officers involved in complaint handling and investigation.
+We are seeking to ensure that our role as an independent review body increases public confidence in the police complaints system.
+To that end, we work collaboratively with the MPS to support training of officers involved in complaint handling and investigation.

 Need a document on this page in an accessible format?